sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>thai-scalable-fonts-common</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Common files of thai-scalable-fonts
+Short desc    : Common files of thai-scalable-fonts
 URL          : http://linux.thai.net/projects/thaifonts-scalable
-Лицензия     : GPLv2+ and Bitstream Vera
+License      : GPLv2+ and Bitstream Vera
-Описание     :
+Descript     :
              : fonts-tlwg provides a collection of free scalable Thai fonts.
              :
              : This package consists of files used by other thai-scalable-fonts packages.